adrian-heouairi/Plant-watering/README.md

+Computer science degree fourth year project.
 A Kotlin Android application to track plant watering, with reminder notifications.

 Project realized by: